 - Pension insurance §§ 1 f.
 SGB VI (German only!)

-The statutory pension insurance in Germany is compulsory for self-employed artists in Germany who are insured through the Artists’ Social Security Fund as well as all employees.
+The statutory pension insurance in Germany is compulsory for self-employed artists and publicists in Germany who are insured through the Artists’ Social Security Fund as well as all employees.

 - Unemployment insurance § 25 ff.
 SGB III (German only!)